 Snapdragon Takes Flight!
 Mobile Chipsets Power In-Flight Media

-Design partners like Penguin Edge make it simple to stay at the cutting edge by providing integrated hardware and software systems with support for the latest encryption and networking standards, apart from longlife guarantee.
+As consumer expectations evolve, it may soon become necessary to support higher video resolutions, faster network standards, and new encryption schemes.Design partners like Penguin Edge make it simple to stay at the cutting edge by providing integrated hardware and software systems with support for the latest encryption and networking standards, apart from longlife guarantee.